0xPolygon/polygon-docs/docs/tools/gas/matic-faucet.md

 !!! danger

       If you don't have enough MATIC Testnet tokens in your account to pay for the gas fees, the transaction may fail.
-If you require testnet tokens in bulk, please fill <ins>**[this form](https://docs.google.com/forms/d/e/1FAIpQLSe4npoGldJknEs9EBtPaV3AS-0HTso2IuMWDCiMmLEMCx8euQ/viewform)**</ins>.
+If you require testnet tokens in bulk, please fill **[this form](https://docs.google.com/forms/d/e/1FAIpQLSe4npoGldJknEs9EBtPaV3AS-0HTso2IuMWDCiMmLEMCx8euQ/viewform)**.

 - After confirmation, you will receive the requested Testnet tokens within 1 to 2 minutes.